wwang-chcn/Giotto_ReadtheDocs/rd_md/giotto-class.md

 [ expression ] There are several ways to provide expression information:

- [ expression_feat ] The different featurs or modalities such as rna, protein, metabolites, ... that are provided in the expression slot.
+ [ expression_feat ] The different features or modalities such as rna, protein, metabolites, ... that are provided in the expression slot.